Recent Legal Update

 Apply the Law

-North Carolina law sets an order for applying sale proceeds and then addresses what happens to any surplus.
-In general, sale proceeds are applied first to the costs and expenses of the sale and to taxes due and unpaid, and then to other secured obligations that the sale is meant to satisfy.
-If money remains after those required payments, it is treated as surplus and must be paid to the person(s) entitled to it.
-If the person handling the sale cannot confidently identify who should receive the surplus (or there are adverse claims), the surplus is paid to the Clerk of Superior Court, and a special proceeding can be used to determine ownership.
+North Carolina law sets an order for applying tax foreclosure sale proceeds and then addresses what happens to any surplus.
+In a judicial tax foreclosure under N.C.
+Gen. Stat. § 105-374, proceeds are applied first to the costs of the action, then to the taxes, penalties, interest, and other tax-related amounts that the statute directs to be paid.
+In an in rem tax foreclosure under N.C.
+Gen. Stat. § 105-375, the sale is conducted in the manner of an execution sale, and surplus proceeds are generally handled through N.C.
+Gen. Stat. § 1-339.70.
+If money remains after required payments, it is treated as surplus and must be paid to the person(s) entitled to it.
+If the clerk is unsure who should receive the surplus (or there are adverse claims), the surplus is held until a special proceeding determines ownership.

 Key Requirements

-• Someone must be legally entitled to the surplus: The right to surplus depends on the legal priority of claims (for example, whether there are valid liens that attach to the proceeds) and ownership interests.
+- Someone must be legally entitled to the surplus: The right to surplus depends on the legal priority of claims (for example, whether there are valid liens or other interests that attach to the proceeds) and ownership interests.

-• If entitlement is unclear, the Clerk decides the process: When the payor is unsure who should receive the money or there are competing claims, the surplus is paid to the Clerk of Superior Court and may require a special proceeding to determine who gets paid.
+- If entitlement is unclear, the Clerk decides the process: When the payor is unsure who should receive the money or there are competing claims, the surplus is paid to or held by the Clerk of Superior Court and may require a special proceeding to determine who gets paid.

 What the Statutes Say